rails/rails/guides/source/form_helpers.md

 ### Basic Structures

 The two basic structures are arrays and hashes.
 Hashes mirror the syntax used for accessing the value in `params`.
-For example if a form contains
+For example, if a form contains:

 ```html
 <input id="person_name" name="person[name]" type="text" value="Henry"/>